ExHammer/hammer-backend-redis/README.md

 A Redis backend for the [Hammer](https://github.com/ExHammer/hammer) rate-limiter.

 This backend uses the [Redix](https://hex.pm/packages/redix) library to connect to Redis.
-And [poolboy](https://hex.pm/packages/poolboy) to pool the connections.
+A single connection is used per rate-limiter.
+It should be enough for most use-cases since packets for rate limiting requests are short (i.e. no head of line blocking) and Redis is OK with pipelined requests (i.e. we don't block awaiting replies).
+Consider benchmarking before introducing more connections since TCP performance might be unintuitive.

 The algorithm we are using is the first method described (called "bucketing") in [Rate Limiting with Redis](https://youtu.be/CRGPbCbRTHA?t=753).
 In other sources it's sometimes called a "fixed window counter".